 In a palatal injection, local anesthetic is injected into the soft tissue covering the hard palate, just adjacent to the tooth/teeth to be worked upon.
 It is not an injection into the soft palate nor the uvula.
 And it is only done for top teeth.

-These types of injections when you need the gum tissue on the roof of the mouth to be numb and/or when the procedure requires the tooth to be super numb (like an extraction or root canal).
+These types of injections are performed when you need the gum tissue on the roof of the mouth to be numb and/or when the procedure requires the tooth to be super numb (like an extraction or root canal).
 In my experience, for most fillings of upper teeth, palatal injections are NOT needed.

 Why Palatal Injections Hurt so Darn Much!